FraserFamilyArchive/FraserFamilyArchive/_includes/cb/about_the_about.md

  {% include feature/button.html text="Items with this Tag" link="https://collectionbuilder.github.io/" color="success" %}

 #### James Henry “Harry” Towlson
 Born 1865 and died May 17, 1883.
-He was half-brother to Alice Louise Horwood nee Toone [WAS HE FULL BROTHERS TO GEORGE TOONE?]
+He was half-brother to Alice Louise Horwood nee Toone.
 He was an artist.
 He was of the Manor House in Barkby, England, and was buried in Syston Cemetery.

  {% include feature/button.html text="Items with this Tag" link="https://collectionbuilder.github.io/" color="success" %}